gamemann/Auto-Cmd-On-Update/README.md

 ## Description
 A SourceMod plugin that executes a console command on SRCDS servers when a game update is detected.
 This plugins relies on a forward call in SteamWork's Update Check plugin [here](https://github.com/KyleSanderson/SteamWorks/blob/master/Pawn/UpdateCheck.sp).
 Therefore, you will need the plugin and SteamWorks for this plugin to operate.

-Additionally, a warning timer is also supported.
+Additionally, a warning timer is supported.

 This works great for servers that automatically check for SteamCMD updates on startup.
 This would essentially enable automatic game updating for your game servers.